Ali Shah Chak: Personal life

 A humble and sophisticated character, Ali Shah held a modest and polite nature with great knowledge and wisdom.
 He followed Shia Islam and was referred to as an orthodox and practising Shia Muslim.
 His rule was just and considerate as the Sultan made sure that no one slept unfed.
 When the rabi crops failed in 1578 owing to the heavy fall of snow and caused famine in the country, he brought out his treasure and distributed it freely among the poor and needy.
 Never holding a grudge against anyone personally, he even forgave those who stood up against him.
 He also discontinued the practice of the blinding and cutting of limbs of political opponents prevalent since the time of Ghazi Shah.
 Making no sectarian differences between Sunnis and Shias, he respected and brought sufi saints and scholars from different order and fiqh to his court.
 Hamza Makhdum, Baba Daud Ganai, Baba Rishi Harvi, Sheikh Yaqub Sarfi and Khwaja Muhammad Rafiq are the prime examples.

-Apart from the state authoriy, he had a great fond of arts and literature, having musicians and poets in his court most of the time.
+Apart from the state authority, he had a great fondness of arts and literature, having musicians and poets in his court most of the time.
 He also took interest in chess and was specified as a prominent chess player.
-Other than indoor games, the Sultan took part in polo aswell.
+Other than indoor games, the Sultan took part in polo.
 He played it every morning and afternoon.
 Ali Shah married Fath Khatun to whom he later gave the title of Queen Consort of Kashmir.